Ngā Manu Kōrero: History

 The contest began in 1965 as the Korimako Speech Contest.
 Sir Bernard Fergusson donated a trophy to encourage greater English fluency in Māori students.
 School and regional competitions were organised by the Post Primary Teachers' Association and Māori Education Foundation (now Māori Education Trust) with a national final in August 1965.

 In 1977, the Pei Te Hurinui Jones Contest was added for senior Māori oratory.
-Three years later, a junior English section was introduced, with a taonga for the section provided by Ngāti Kahungunu ki Te Tairoa in memory of SIr Turi Carroll, and three years after that, the junior Māori oratory section, Rāwhiti Īhaka, was added.
+Three years later, a junior English section was introduced, with a taonga for the section provided by Ngāti Kahungunu ki Te Tairoa in memory of Sir Turi Carroll, and three years after that, the junior Māori oratory section, Rāwhiti Īhaka, was added.

-In 1987, after considerable growth in the competition, it was renamed 'Ngā Whakataetae mō Ngā Manu Kōrero o Ngā Tuarua', generally shortened to Ngā Manu Kōrero.
+In 1987, after considerable growth in the competition, it was renamed 'Ngā Whakataetae mō Ngā Manu Kōrero o Ngā Kura Tuarua', generally shortened to Ngā Manu Kōrero.

 In 2020, the competition was cancelled due to the Covid-19 pandemic.
 In 2021, it was moved online.